Joining Business Organizations and Networking Groups

 That said, social media, such as Facebook and Twitter, can be excellent networking tools and provide lots of opportunity for engaging customers.
 Be sure you know what you're doing here; you don't want to come across as inept because that could ultimately damage your brand.
 You may even consider outsourcing your social media networking to a reputable person or company.

 Membership in many online business groups is free, while many national business organizations offer sliding scale fees based on the size of your business.

 Local business organizations are often less expensive to join.
-For instance, currently, it costs only $35 a year to belong to my local Home-Based Business Association.
-Now there's a bargain!
+For instance, currently, it costs only $35 a year to belong to a local Home-Based Business Association.
+Now there's a bargain.

 With all the benefits and opportunities that business organizations and business networking groups offer, the true question is how you can afford not to join at least one.

-It's OK to start small: maybe set a goal of join at least one business organization or networking group this week, and see how it goes.
+It's OK to start small: maybe set a goal of joining at least one business organization or networking group this week, and see how it goes.